 This is my usual go-to recipe when I have green beans.
-It’s also a dish I make for Thanksgiving every year because it’s so easy and everyone always enjoys them.
+It’s also a dish I have on my Thanksgiving menu every year because it’s so easy and everyone always enjoys them.
 I don’t think I’ve ever had leftovers.

-The beans are cooked at high heat with some oil, garlic and salt.
+The green beans are cooked at high heat with some oil, garlic, and salt.
 That’s it!
 It is so simple and the beans come out very flavorful.

 I also added some toasted garlic chips to this dish but that’s completely optional because the beans have plenty of garlic flavor even without the garlic chips.